Reading Time: 11 minutes

 • Include plenty of protein to keep you feeling full and support brain function.
 Good sources include lean meats, fish, beans, and nuts.

 I started paying attention to nutrient timing, and it’s been a game-changer.
-Eating a balanced breakfast within an hour of waking up sets the tone for the whole day.
-And avoiding heavy, processed foods at lunch prevents that afternoon slump.
+Eating a balanced breakfast within an hour of waking sets the tone for the day.
+Avoiding heavy, processed foods at lunch prevents that afternoon slump.

 Role of Sleep and Rest

 I can’t stress this enough: sleep is non-negotiable.
-Skimping on sleep is like trying to drive a car with an empty gas tank.
+Skimping on sleep is like driving a car with an empty gas tank.
 You might get somewhere, but you won’t get far, and you’ll probably feel terrible.
 Aim for 7-9 hours of quality sleep each night.
-It’s not just about the quantity, but also the quality.
-A consistent sleep schedule is also important.
+It’s not just about the quantity but also the quality.
+A consistent sleep schedule is important, too.

 • Create a relaxing bedtime routine to wind down before sleep.
 This could include reading, taking a warm bath, or listening to calming music.